Pajn/react-with-media/README.md

 # react-with-media

-Watching media queries in React components.
+Watch media queries in React components.
 A hook, A HOC and a render prop component are provided so that you can use whatever flavor you prefer.

 Typescript typings are included.